 This right here is the BEST Moroccan Chicken recipe you will find!
 Super succulent, fall-off-the-bone tender chicken stew w/ warm Moroccan spices, lemons, olives & dried fruit.
 No ordinary chicken dinner, this easy one-pot wonder will surprise your taste buds in the best way possible.
-Be sure to check out the step-by-step tutorial and grab all my tips below.
+Be sure to watch the video and grab all my tips below!

 If you're anything like me, chicken makes your dinner rotation fairly regularly.
 It's readily available and relatively cheap, plus, who doesn't like a comforting chicken dinner?
 But this is no ordinary chicken dinner.
 This Moroccan chicken recipe takes things to a new level of deliciousness.

 Let me explain what you're looking at here.
 Moroccan chicken is essentially stewed or braised chicken with deep, lovely flavors from a special Moroccan spice rub (which I tell you all about in a second), along with aromatics, fresh lemons (or preserved lemons, if you have some), and green olives.
 And as Moroccans are known to do, we add in some dried fruits to balance things out.
 I chose a mixture of raisins and dried apricots.

 Some may call this chicken tagine, but your really don't need a special tagine pot to arrive at an authentic taste using just a heavy-based casserole pan or braiser.
 This is easy to make and the result is fall-off-the-bone tender, super succulent chicken boasting unique warm flavors that will have you returning for more!